MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsConnectionUser.md

 ## DESCRIPTION

-This cmdlet shows the list of WFM users in the connection instance.
+This cmdlet shows the list of Workforce management (WFM) users in the connection instance.

 ## EXAMPLES